hacktoor1/Osec/README.md

 ## Welcome to My Cybersecurity Corner!

 Hello there!
-I'm Mosad Sallam, an avid cybersecurity enthusiast, embarking on a journey to explore and share insights into the dynamic world of digital security.
+I'm Abdelrahman Ali an avid cybersecurity enthusiast, embarking on a journey to explore and share insights into the dynamic world of digital security.
 ### Content:

 Dive into various cybersecurity fields with me, including:

-* Web AppSec, Android AppSec, Network Sec, Bug Bouty, API Sec, Operating Systems, Programming, Desktop Apps Sec
+*  Web AppSec.
+Network Sec.
+Revers Engeeniring, Malware Dev.
+Operating Systems,   Programming, Red Reaming Operation

 ... and many more security-related domains.